-Disclaimer: I am not a health professional and am not recommending any specific healing protocol in this post.
+Disclaimer: I am not a health professional and am not recommending you mimic my gut healing protocol.
 Before making any changes to your health and lifestyle, be sure you seek advice from a qualified individual.

 Wow, what a trip.

 If you have been around my site for quite some time, you may know I had some pretty gnarly gut issues for a number of years.
 I spoke about it in a few blog posts, and then went radio silent on the topic.
-Well, here I am with an update, as my gut health made a huge turnaround for the better over the last year.
+Well, here I am with an update, as my gut health made a huge turnaround for the better over the last year after completing my gut healing protocol.

 I know many of you have battled with your own gut health, so I wanted to share what it took for me to heal my gut.
 My hope is something in this post will help you with you restore gut health.